jltsiren/gcsa2/README.md

 There are some verification/debugging options in `build_gcsa`.
 To disable them, comment out the line `VERIFY_FLAGS=-DVERIFY_CONSTRUCTION` in the makefile.

 Index construction can be set to output some status information to `stderr` by uncommenting the line `OUTPUT_FLAGS=-DVERBOSE_STATUS_INFO` in the makefile.

-## Data model

-The input to GCSA2 is a directed graph.
-Each **node** of the input graph is a pair *(id,c)*, where integer *id* is the **unique identifier** of the node and character *c* is the **label** of the node.
-For best results, nodes on unary paths should have successive identifiers.
-Each node must have at least one incoming edge and one outgoing edge.
-It can be useful to think the input graph as a **finite automaton**, encoding information of type "If we are in node *x* and observe character *c*, which nodes we can end up in?"

-In the current implementation, the graph must have exactly one **source** node and one **sink** node.
-There must be an edge from the sink node to the source node.
-The source node must not have any other incoming edges, and the sink node must not have any other outgoing edges.
-The source and the sink must have unique labels, which the `Alphabet` object must map to values that are smaller than larger, respectively, than for any real character.
-These additional restrictions are a matter of convenience.
-There are no fundamental or performance reasons for having them.

-GCSA construction sees the input graph as a set of **paths**, and transforms the graph into an equivalent graph that can be indexed.
-Each path has a label, a **start** node, and a set of **extension** nodes.
-The label is the concatenation of node labels in the path.
-If path *B* starts from an extension node of path *A*, path *AB* is a valid path in the input graph.

-The nodes of the final transformed graph are called **path nodes**, and they correspond to sets of paths in the input graph.
-Path nodes are identified by the ranks of their labels in lexicographic order.
-All paths having the same label are represented by the same path node.
-A path node matches **pattern** *P*, if either *P* is a prefix of its label, or the corresponding path in the input graph can be extended to match the pattern.
-(The construction guarantees that all paths represented by the same path node have the same extensions up to the maximum query length.)

 ## Construction